 Great Basin College Leadership has adopted the Nevada System of Higher Education Title IX Task Force revisions to the NSHE policy.
 This policy was approved by the Board of Regents at the August 2020 meeting.
-A complete copy of Title 4, Codification of Board of Regents Policy Statements Chapter 8, Section 13 Student Recruitment and Retention Policy, Equal Employment Opportunity Policy, and Affirmative Action Program for the Nevada System of Higher Education may be found on page 274.
+A complete copy of Title 4, Codification of Board of Regents Policy Statements Chapter 8, Section 13 Student Recruitment and Retention Policy, Equal Employment Opportunity Policy, and Affirmative Action Program for the Nevada System of Higher Education may be found at the following website: https://nshe.nevada.edu/leadership-policy/administration/human-resources/title-ixsexual-harassment-2/